 From daily earthquakes to dormant volcanoes reawakening, Iceland is known for its quirks.
 Whether you're an outdoorsy type or a hip urbanite, if you're visiting Reykjavik, there's a weird and wonderful experience for you.
-Increasingly popular as a travel destination, Reykjavik has a lot to offer adventure and nature seekers.
+Increasingly popular as a travel destination, Reykjavik has a lot to offer to adventure and nature seekers.
 Check out our top 6 weird and wonderful Icelandic experiences and plan your trip today!

 1. Take the Ring Road